moog500nl/brandweave-site-google/replit.md

   - Enhanced audit page with detailed four-stage process and comprehensive deliverables section
   - Repositioned CTR impact line graph to Direct Impact on Traffic section and removed Zero-Click searches section for cleaner flow
   - Updated CallToAction component to use wouter routing and added smooth scroll-to-top functionality
-  - Enhanced pricing page with detailed breakdown of audit deliverables under £5,000 figure, removed founders' contact info, fixed text formatting consistency, and added checkmark icons to deliverable headings
+  - Enhanced pricing page with detailed breakdown of audit deliverables under £5,000 figure, removed founders' contact info, fixed text formatting consistency, and added orange checkmark icons to deliverable headings
+  - Updated pricing page heading to "Unique and Comprehensive" and subtitle to "Be the Brand AI Trusts and Recommends"

 ## User Preferences